adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 yarn add @jlengstorf/get-share-image
 ```

-You must also install [react-helmet](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet/#install) as we will be injecting cards as Seo using this plugin.
+You should also install [react-helmet](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet/#install) as we will be injecting cards as Seo using this plugin.

 > We will be using Gatsby site as the example in this project you can use it with CRA or in Next.js site too.
 > You can see the the example used in [this site source code](https://github.com/adarshaacharya/adarshaacharya.com.np/blob/master/src/components/Seo/Seo.js) and follow along.